kristoffer-dyrkorn/javazone2024/README.md

 Run the scripts by going to the root folder of the repo and type `node src/fetchers/getTerrain.mjs config.json` or similar.
 To create the full model, you will need to run through all the scripts in the list.

+NOTE: The GeoTIFF flavor that the example data source provides is unfortunately not compatible with the JavaScript library used to parse GeoTIFFs in the next step.
+So you will have to re-encode the downloaded GeoTIFF using the command-line tool `gdal_translate` - part of [GDAL](https://www.gdal.org/).
+The commands you need to issue before moving to the next step, are:

+- `gdal_translate world-terrain.tiff world-terrain-fixed.tiff`
+- `rm world-terrain.tiff`
+- `mv world-terrain-fixed.tiff world-terrain.tiff`

 ## Converting an elevation map to a triangle mesh

 Mesh converters (in `src/converters`):